jimlinntu/scaling-book/gpus.md

 You’ll note this is exactly the same as on a TPU.
 For an AllReduce, you can combine an RS + AG as usual for twice the cost.

 {% include figure.liquid path="assets/gpu/all-gather.gif" class="img-fluid" caption="<b>Figure:</b> bandwidth-optimal 1D ring AllGather algorithm.
-For B bytes, this sends V / X bytes over the top-level switches X - 1 times." %}
+For B bytes, this sends B / X bytes over the top-level switches X - 1 times." %}

 If you’re concerned about latency (e.g. if your array is very small), you can do a tree reduction, where you AllReduce within pairs of 2, then 4, then 8 for a total of $\log(N)$ hops instead of $N - 1$, although the total cost is still the same.